tylerneylon/math/README.md

 What to contribute
 ------------------

-Leave the essential content
-of the papers to be unchanged.
-More is not better.
 I would love to see changes that clarify the content, and make the papers easier to read.
+I ask that the essential content of the papers is preserved (in other words, more is not better).

 How to contribute
 -----------------